BadKiko/steam-online-fix-launcher/docs/game_id.json.md

 The date at which the game was added.

-Cartridges will set the value for itself.
+SOFL will set the value for itself.
 Don't touch it.

 Stored as a Unix time stamp.